kate-orlova/sitecore-xm-cloud/README.md

 If you are utilising the [Next.js](https://nextjs.org/) framework for front-end implementation, this section will be beneficial as it covers a selection of ready-to-use Next.js components.

 ### Language Selector
+The Next.js framework offers built-in support for internationalisation and localisation ([i18n](https://en.wikipedia.org/wiki/Internationalization_and_localization)) routing.
+To enable this functionality, you simply need to add the `i18n` configuration to your `next.config.js` file and define all the locales you intend to support within your Next.js application.

 A **Language Selector** Next.js component retrieves all available languages through `router.locales`, uses `sitecoreContext` to determine the current language and handles language switching on the front-end.
 Its implementation can be found in `..\src\nextjs\src\components\LanguageSelector.tsx` file.

 ### Gated Content